Risk and Profit Conference

 Single or Double

-Permits will be available 10:00–12:00 on Thursday, August 18 at the Alumni Center driveway and at the entrance to the parking lot west of the Old Stadium or at the registration table throughout the conference.
+A campsus parking permit is included in the registration fee, for either the lot west of Old Stadium, or for the parking garage.
+Permits will be available on Thursday morning at the Alumni Center driveway and at the entrance to the parking lot west of the Old Stadium or at the registration table throughout the conference.
 You MUST obtain your conference parking permit before parking your vehicle on campus.
 Hang this permit on your rearview mirror, facing the front of your vehicle.
 This permit is not valid in metered lots.

 Parking is permitted only in areas designated for parking